Pacific Symphony Debut

 Aziz Shokhakimov initially burst on the scene at the 2010 Mahler International

 Conducting Competition where he received second prize.
-His 2011 season included concerts in Dresden, Milan, Moscow, Darmstadt, Bologna and more.
+The next year included concerts in Dresden, Milan, Moscow, Darmstadt, Bologna and more.

 This tremendous young artist made his U.S. debut with the Oregon Symphony

-in the fall of 2012, and will return to conduct the Pacific Symphony in the
+in the fall of 2012, returned to the U.S. to conduct the Pacific Symphony

 triumphant debut with the Dresden Staatskapelle, performing works of Beethoven